lucasmudile/FileUploadAzureAspNetCoreApi/README.md

 # FileUploadAzureAspNetCoreApi
-Upload of file with asp net core web api and Azure
+Upload of file with asp net core web api and Azure Storage